hadley/adv-r/OO-essentials.md

-# OO essentials
+# OO field guide

+This chapter provides a field guide for recognising and working with R's objects in the wild.
+R has three object oriented systems (plus the base data structures), so it can be a bit intimidating.
+The goal of this guide is not to make you an expert in all three systems, but to help you identify what system you're working with, and ensure you know the basics of that system.

 Central to any object-oriented system are the concepts of class and method.
-A __class__ defines a type of object, describing what properties it possesses, how it behaves, and how it relates to other types of objects.
+A __class__ defines a type of __object__, describing what properties it possesses, how it behaves, and how it relates to other classes.
 Every object must be an instance of some class.
 A __method__ is a function associated with a particular type of object.

-R has four object oriented systems:

-* __base__: implemented at C-level and switches between different types of base data structures.
-Not user extensible.
+R's three OO systems differ in how objects and methods are defined:

 * __S3__, which implements a style of object oriented programming called generic-function OO.
 This is different to most programming languages, like Java, C++ and C#, which implement message-passing OO.
 In message-passing style, messages (methods) are sent to objects and the object determines which function to call.
 Typically this object has a special appearance in the method call, usually appearing before the name of the method/message: e.g. `canvas.drawRect("blue")`.
 S3 is different.
 While computations are still carried out via methods, a  special type of function called a __generic function__ decides which method to call, and calls look like `drawRect(canvas, "blue")`.
 S3 is a very casual system, and has no formal definition of classes.